wincent/masochist/content/wiki/Arch Linux cheatsheet.md

 6. Choose "Update BIOS".
 Note that there is an "Also update backup BIOS" checkbox; these motherboards actually have two BIOSes, a primary and a secondary fallback one, so you can update both at once with the checkbox (alternatively, you can leave the secondary BIOS as-is; I am not sure how you would actually switch to the backup BIOS and update it later).
 7. Hit Delete on rebooting to get back into BIOS.
 8. Reenable the XMP profile.
 9. Insert Arch installation medium into USB slot.
-Reboot one more time, hitting F12 to get the boot menu; choose `UEFI:USB`.

 Now, for some reason, every BIOS date resets the NVRAM, where critical EFI information is stored.
 The system won't boot properly until it is reconfigured.
+Reboot one more time, hitting F12 to get the boot menu.
+Choose `UEFI:USB` to boot from the installation medium.
+Using the medium, you have two choices (explained below) for returning the machine to a bootable state.

+## Option 1: Use `efibootmgr` to repair the boot table

-There may be a better way to fix this (probably in [the UEFI wiki page](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface)), but the following is the easiest way I have found so far to restore bootability to the system, [using `efibootmgr`](https://wiki.gentoo.org/wiki/Efibootmgr) to get the boot entries back in place:
+There may be a better way to fix this (probably in [the UEFI wiki page](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface)), but the following is the easiest way I have found so far to restore bootability to the system, [using `efibootmgr`](https://wiki.gentoo.org/wiki/Efibootmgr) to get the boot entries back in place.

+From the installation medium, boot in the UEFI Arch installer.
+We need this in order to access tools such as `cryptsetup` and `mount` which are stored under `/usr` on the encrypted volume.

 ```bash
 loadkeys colemak -- (ie. "iyasefjr cyifmae")